sigpwny/notes/fallctf-2023/pwn/pwn.md

 ```

 ### Fall CTF
-Try Bug Bounty 5 to leak the stack and run shellcode.
+Try the Format challenge to leak the stack and run shellcode.

-## Everything is C

-With FFI to Win, it might feel very similar to earlier Bug Bounty challenges, but on the web!
-Be on the lookout anywhere you think a service, website, or program might be able to give you access on the host machine.